uwcse440/web-cse440-au14/_assignments/assignment4/index.md

 * Design Iteration

 Your poster should include _screenshots_ and a _small amount of text_, not full sentences.
-There is a 32"x40" PowerPoint Template available here: http://www.cs.washington.edu/education/courses/cse440/11sp/readings/SamplePoster.ppt `move to repo and make a link to there`
+There is a 32"x40" PowerPoint Template available [here](posters/sample-poster.ppt).

 Feel free to use the design as is, modify it, or not use it at all.
-There are additional examples of prior posters here: http://www.cs.washington.edu/education/courses/cse440/11sp/readings/previousposters/ `curate, move to repo, make ppts pdfs, and make a link to there`
+There are additional examples of prior posters [here](posters/).

 Your poster may be in PPT, PPTX, or PDF format.
 We have a color plotter that can print posters this size.
 Your source file is due as stated above.
 We will